This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.

 Don’t just log your food and forget about it.

 Come up with solutions.

 When I was tracking my food, I started noticing that on the mornings I ate a bowl of Rice Chex for breakfast, I was starving not long afterward.
 I noticed that, though the calorie count was fine, it didn’t have enough protein or fiber to keep me full until lunch.
-So, I started trying other options like Greek yogurt, overnight oats, breakfast burritos, and spinach scrambled eggs and those are all breakfast staples for me now that keep me full all morning.

 If you’re forgetting to eat, try to make your lunch the night before and set a reminder at lunchtime.
 Planning ahead can save you thousands of calories!